 A recent research study conducted by Princeton University has found evidence that exercise actually reorganizes the brain to be more resilient to stress.
 They also found that physical activity reorganizes the brain so it’s response to stress is reduced and anxiety is less likely to interfere with normal brain function.1

 This new evidence has provided yet another reason to incorporate exercise in your lifestyle.
-Not only does exercise induce an immediate reduction in stress levels, it also helps recondition our brains to respond better to stressful situations in everyday life and reduce anxiety.
+Not only does exercise induce an immediate reduction in stress levels, it also helps recondition our brains to

 2. Not Getting Quality Sleep

 Many people struggle with not being able to fall asleep.
 In fact, prescriptions for sleeping pills topped 56 million in 2008, up by 54 percent from 2004, with over $5 billion in sales in 2010.
 Not getting optimal sleep can throw off your hormones leaving you feeling hungry, cranky and tired throughout the day.